 -Literature and the arts are indispensable to understanding our human story.
 We read great works of literature in my classes, and make the New York city museums our second homes.

 -The human story is a global story.
 It is irresponsible to teach Western-only history.
 This does not mean that Western history is unimportant.
 It means that Western history is one part of a global story, and does not stand on its own.

 -ALL approaches to learning are welcome.
 I hope that homeschooling families approach my classes as a compliment to what they’ve structured- or unstructured- at home.
-I’ve had anarchist homeschoolers, religious homeschoolers, radical unschoolers, special needs homeschoolers, reluctant homeschoolers looking to return to the system, etc. — you name it.
+I’ve had anarchist homeschoolers, religious homeschoolers, radical unschoolers, neurodiverse and differently abled homeschoolers, reluctant homeschoolers looking to return to the system, etc. — you name it.
 All are welcome.